 The mission of Trinity University Health Services is to provide high quality, accessible nursing and medical care to enrolled students of Trinity University.
 We seek to support the educational process by promoting, instructing and empowering students to develop an optimal level of holistic wellness so that they can achieve their personal and intellectual potential and minimize interruptions in their academic pursuits.
 We acknowledge the wide diversity of our patients and are dedicated to providing developmentally appropriate, culturally-sensitive medical and nursing care.

-The Health Services nursing staff is available during walk-in-hours, 63 hours a week including Sunday, closed Saturday, to administer first aid, evaluate student illness and provide wellness services to assist our students in staying well.
+The Health Services nursing staff is available during walk-in-hours, 57 hours a week, Monday through Friday, to administer first aid, evaluate student illness and provide wellness services to assist our students in maintaining their health.
 Most of our services are available to students without charge.
 The University Physician is available to students by appointment four days a week.

 In our efforts to assist our community in staying well and provide the most appropriate care to each of our patients we require all students living on campus to submit a health record that includes health history, a recent physical exam, documentation of immunization, tuberculosis screening and proof of health insurance.
 The University requires all students to provide proof of health insurance, annually.
 Health Services is responsible for collecting this information.